playfulprogramming/playfulprogramming/content/blog/preface/index.md

 - **Angular is not AngularJS.**

 Despite the similarities in their names, these two are entirely distinct entities.
 More specifically, [AngularJS was originally released in 2010](https://unicorn-utterances.com/posts/web-components-101-history#2010-The-Early-Days-of-MVC-in-JS) and was followed up by the initial release of Angular in 2016. **Despite this shared lineage, the core concepts shifted drastically between these two releases.** For all intents and purposes, you will not know AngularJS at the end of this book: You will know Angular.

+- **Angular has two ways of defining component imports: modules and standalone components.
+We'll be using Standalone components.**

+When Angular was first released it launched with [the concept of NgModules](https://angular.io/guide/ngmodules).
+Very broadly, this was an API that allowed you to namespace a collection of related UI items (called components, more on that in the next chapter) into so called "modules".

+While these modules worked, they were mostly dissimilar from alternatives in other related frameworks like React and Vue.
+Further, a common complaint against them is that they were overly complicated with minimal yeild.

+[Starting with an experimental release in Angular 14](https://github.com/angular/angular/discussions/45554) (and [being marked as stable in Angular 15](https://blog.angular.io/angular-v15-is-now-available-df7be7f2f4c8)), Angular introduced the "standalone components" API.
+This was a more similar method of importing similar UI elements into one-another and is what our book will be using.

+> Keep in mind that if you're working with an older Angular codebase, it's likely to still be using modules.

+- **Angular has an upcoming method of data binding called "Signals"; we won't be using them.**

+[Early in 2023, the Angular team announced that they will be introducing a new method of programming in Angular called "Signals"](https://github.com/angular/angular/discussions/49090).
+To pull back the curtains a bit, this book began life in January of 2022, and the by the time the book had launched, Signals were not yet introduced as a stable API within the Angular ecosystem.

+While I believe that Signals are the way forward for the Angular community, it simply wasn't suitable to delay the book further to wait for this API to stabilize.

+However, in the future I will revise this book to be geared towards Angular Signals as opposed to the current method of Zone.js mutations.
+This will come as a second edition of the book sometime in the future.

 - **Vue has two different ways of writing code: The "Options" API and the "Composition" API.**